emilycheatham/p1_yoga_for_you/README.md

 ### Images

 The images in this project were sourced from [pexels](https://www.pexels.com/).All images on this website are free stockp hotos which are royalty free.
 The images were selected as they showed individuals doing yoga and different yoga classes.
 The studios in the image linked with the ethos and theme I was trying to create.
 The colours also correlated with the colour palette used.

+### Accessibility

+- Active tags have been added to menus to allow screen readers to see which page is currently open.
+- Aria labels have been added on all images across the site to provide information to screen readers.
+- Scope labels have been used on the table to aid screen readers to view the information

 ### Visual Effects